sabamdarif/termux-desktop/README.md

 - :mechanical_arm: **Hardware Acceleration:** It will install all the drivers in order to get hardware acceleration working under termux
 - :paperclips: **GUI Access:**
     - Termux:X11 (Default)
-    - VNC (vnc is optional and only available via the custom install section)
+    - VNC (optional and only available if you chose `custom` during the setup)
 - :package: **Package Management:**
     - APT (Termux's default and recommended)
     - [PACMAN](https://youtu.be/ditNvG5Nxj0) (pacman may be buggy, not well tested)
 - :shopping: **App Store:** An appstore to install apps
 - :package: **Container** It lets you use a proot/chroot distro as a container to install more apps than Termux normally supports
-- And a lot more, just choose the custom install option during the setup and see what you can do
+- And a lot more, try it

 ---

-### Quick Navigation
+### Quick Navigation:

 <div align="center">